bubbadestroy/slightly_awesome_debugging/README.md

 I do not own the rights to any content dumped in this repository.
 Owners of said source may request a take-down claim, with including signature (digital handwritten dna or other element) <BR>

 That said, sharing information found on the internet, so f.t.f.o. if you don't like it, don't go public (oti) with it. <BR>
+  Oh, and yes the auther understands what version control is.
+Bubbadestroy version control.
+There will be 0 commit notes found within.
+Complaints can be sent here. #githubisnotmypersonalblog or here #gitfraudwasteandabuselol